Top 10 Malaysian Street Food Below $5

 The standard bowl starts at $1 but will cost more for extra ingredients.

-There are other varieties which include the addition of Pulut (steamed Glutinous Rice) and even Durian.
+Other varieties include Pulut (steamed Glutinous Rice) and even Durian.

 In Conclusion:

-Traveling around Malaysia is easy with a plethora of delicious meals that are delicious, nutritious, cheap, and available around the clock.
+Traveling around Malaysia is easy, as there are a plethora of delicious meals that are delicious, nutritious, cheap, and available around the clock.

-While other local favorites include Ikan Bakar (Grilled Fish), Satay (Grilled Skewered bamboo stick Meats), Rojak (Malaysian fruit salads) you can try, these cost about the same as filling rice meals.
+While other local favorites include Ikan Bakar (Grilled Fish), Satay (Grilled Skewered bamboo stick Meats), and Rojak (Malaysian fruit salads), you can try them.
+These cost about the same as filling rice meals.

-While meal prices in Malaysia can vary, Malaysia’s average food cost is $15 per day.
+While meal prices in Malaysia vary, Malaysia’s average food cost is $15 per day.

-Based on the spending habits of previous travelers, dining out an average meal in Malaysia should cost around $6.30 per person.
+Based on the spending habits of previous travelers, an average meal in Malaysia should cost around $6.30 per person.

-In major cities, breakfast prices are usually a little cheaper than lunch or dinner.
+In major cities, breakfast prices are usually cheaper than lunch or dinner.

-For comparison, a Combo meal in fast food restaurant (Big Mac Meal or similar) in Kuala Lumpur is $4.
+For comparison, a Combo meal at a fast-food restaurant (Big Mac Meal or similar) in Kuala Lumpur costs $4.

-The choice is yours if you’re on a budget or if you want to splurge.
+The choice is yours if you’re on a budget or want to splurge.

 Top 10 Malaysian Street Food Below $5 – based on the conversion rate of RM4.2 to $1